stryker-mutator/stryker-js/packages/html-reporter/README.md

         htmlReporter: {
             baseDir: 'reports/mutation/html' // this is the default },
-        plugins: ['stryker-html-reporter'] // Or leave out the plugin list entirely to load all stryker-* plugins directly
+        plugins: ['@stryker-mutator/html-reporter'] // Or leave out the plugin list entirely to load all stryker-* plugins directly
         // ...
     });
 }